 Participation and Withdrawal from the ESPP.
-Enrolled employees do not automatically participate in the next offering period.
+Prior to the offering period that commences on March 1, 2024, enrolled employees do not automatically participate in the next offering period.
+Starting with the offering period that commences on March 1, 2024, enrolled employees automatically participate in the next offering period unless they withdraw.
 A participant may withdraw from an offering at any time without affecting his or her or their eligibility to participate in future offerings.
 A participant may elect to decrease or increase the rate of, or stop, deductions one time during an offering period by filing a payroll deduction authorization form.